marialice-25/Python/README.md

 # Python
-Python projects for machine learning and data analytics.
+Python projects for machine learning, data analytics and process automation.

 Projects built with the Python language, using the Jupyter Notebook IDE to contemplate several libraries and packages.